 Activity Evidence that supports this approach Challenge number(s) addressed 1:1 Online Tutoring 'Delivering online tuition can be an effective way to support the learning of disadvantaged pupils' - Education Endowment Foundation (EEF).
+'Evidence consistently shows the positive impact that targeted academic support can have'.
+EEF Guide to Pupil Premium.
 2, 3, 4 Small group Maths tuition Small group tuition teaching strategy from the EEF teacher toolkit.
 "The average impact of the small group tuition is four additional months' progress, on average, over the course of a year.
-1, 2, 4 Projected Spend £35,000
+1, 2, 4 Targeted reading interventions 'Focus on developing pupils' vocabulary, as vocabulary knowledge is a predictor of achievement and is often related to socio- economic status' Dixons Kings Academy' EEF Guide to Pupil Premium.
+1, 2 Projected Spend £45,000